-Referring traffic normally comes from forums, though it's also common in blog posts or in blogroll links in blogs.
+Referring traffic normally comes from forums, though it's also common in blog posts or blogroll links in blogs.

 The direct traffic visitor generates the highest pageviews per visit compared to any other type of website traffic.

 Social traffics are traffics that originate from social bookmarking or social networking sites.
 It could get viral sometimes and produce high spikes in web traffic to your site.
-It's doesn't convert well if you're monetizing your site, but a small percentage of tens of thousands visitors is still a good number.
+It's doesn't convert well if you're monetizing your site, but a small percentage of tens of thousands of visitors is still a good number.

 Comment anonymously.
 Login not required.